 Cannabis producers, processors, researchers, retailers—Advertisements—Rules—Penalty.

-(1) No licensed cannabis producer, processor, researcher, or retailer may place or maintain, or cause to be placed or maintained, any sign or other advertisement for a cannabis business or cannabis product, including useable cannabis, cannabis concentrates, or cannabis-infused product, in any form or through any medium whatsoever within one thousand feet of the perimeter of a school grounds, playground, recreation center or facility, child care center, public park, or library, or any game arcade admission to which is not restricted to persons aged twenty-one years or older.
+(1) No licensed cannabis producer, processor, researcher, or retailer may place or maintain, or cause to be placed or maintained, any sign or other advertisement for a cannabis business or cannabis product, including useable cannabis, cannabis concentrates, or cannabis-infused product, in any form within one thousand feet of the perimeter of a school grounds, playground, recreation center or facility, child care center, public park, or library, or any game arcade which allows admittance of persons under the age of twenty-one.
+(2) Except for the use of trade name signs and billboards as authorized under this section, licensed cannabis retailers may not display any advertising outside of the licensed premises, other than three signs, except cannabis retailers holding a medical cannabis endorsement in good standing with rules adopted by the board may display two additional advertisements on the licensed building specifically advertising the availability of products designated for medical cannabis use for qualifying patients as defined in RCW 69.51A. .

+(a) For purposes of this section, licensed premises shall mean the physical location of the licensed facility and the area within the perimeter of the established land parcel.

+(b) Each advertisement must be no larger than one thousand six hundred square inches and be affixed or hanging in the windows or affixed on the outside of the premises that are visible to the public from the public right of way.

+(c) Trade name signs must be permanently affixed to the licensed location.

+(i) The term "trade name" shall be defined as the name as it appears on the license issued to the licensee.

+(ii) Trade name signs must not exceed seven thousand square inches in size.

+(iii) Trade name signs may only reflect the trade name of the licensed business and may not contain cannabis products or product brand names.

+(iv) Only one trade name sign may be present on each side of the licensed premises.

+(A) Each licensed location may additionally display a trade name in one, single or double sided, monument or pylon sign.

+(i) Pylon signs may not exceed 40 feet in height, measured from the ground to the top of the sign.

+(ii) Pylon and monument signs must be located within the perimeter of the established land parcel where the licensed business is located.

+(d) Sign, advertising, and billboard content involving cannabis trade names, licensee information, and nature of business are prohibited if the content portrays:

+(i) Alcohol or its use

+(ii) Tobacco or nicotine or its use

+(iii) Any association with a motor vehicle or operation of a motor vehicle

+(e) Advertising in any business licensed by the board under RCW title 66, RCW 70.345, RCW 82.24 or RCW 82.26 is prohibited.

-(2) Except for the use of billboards as authorized under this section, licensed cannabis retailers may not display any signage outside of the licensed premises, other than two signsidentifying the retail outlet by the licensee's business or trade name, stating the location of the business, and identifying the nature of the business.
-Each sign must be no larger than one thousand six hundred square inches and be permanently affixed to a building or other structure.
-The location and content of the retail cannabis signs authorized under this subsection are subject to all other requirements and restrictions established in this section for indoor signs, outdoor signs, and other cannabis-related advertising methods.
+(f) The location and content of the retail cannabis signs authorized under this subsection are subject to all other requirements and restrictions established in this section for indoor signs, outdoor signs, and other cannabis-related advertising methods.

 (3) A cannabis licensee may not utilize transit advertisements for the purpose of advertising its business or product line.
 "Transit advertisements" means advertising on or within private or public vehicles and all advertisements placed at, on, or within any bus stop, taxi stand, transportation waiting area, train station, airport, or any similar transit-related location.